sveinungkb/encrypted-userprefs/README.md

 encrypted-userprefs
 ===================

-A slightly less insecure wrapper for [SharedUserPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html) for Android.
+An encrypted and slightly less insecure wrapper for [SharedPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html) for Android.
-SharedPreferences on Android stores all of your values in "plain text", simply protected by the user-restricted file system on Android.
+[SharedPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html) on Android stores all of your values in "plain text", simply protected by the user-restricted file system on Android.
 If you gain root access to an Android device you have full read/write access to the application preferences of all of the applications installed.

 Many applications store some kind of application secret (e.g. a communication token, last used account number) using SharedPreferences.